roSievers/demo-game-server/README.md

         "password"	TEXT
     )

-You shoud insert the following data to create a user "rolf" with password "judita" and a user "doro" with password "florian".
+You should insert the following data to create a user "rolf" with password "judita" and a user "doro" with password "florian".

     username password
     rolf     $rpbkdf2$0$AAAnEA==$Wih697v+F5NJGvnRIldzLw==$Bqx2PYzgR5Dg+wBELKRsmt/HaV9LZXQ4QcYK70HNbsU=$
     doro     $rpbkdf2$0$AAAnEA==$O/nqIkH/YIm/EzV8CfMIPA==$rN7hmPd3gmanCApEXQtsCd4SqA6+EKAu6HGqyvFJp50=$

+Next you must copy the `/setup/config.toml` file into your `home` folder and follow the instructions inside.

 Then navigate into the root folder of your checkout and execute